Home Korean Ingredient Glossary Korean Fermented Salted Shrimp (Saeujeot)

 • Finally, people harvest and make Dongjeot (동젓) during November.

 This is just an overview of saeujeot.
-There are more varieties not listed here on this list.
+There are more varieties not included here on this list.

 Saeujeot In Korean Cooking: